The Real Cost of Living in Santa Rosa Beach Florida

 Many communities near Scenic Highway 30A include homeowner associations.

-Living closer to the Gulf also introduces additional maintenance considerations related to salt-air exposure.
+Living closer to the Gulf introduces additional maintenance considerations related to salt-air exposure.

 Salt air can shorten the lifespan of: